DvidMakesThings/HW_10-In-Rack_PDU/README.md

 rack-mounted environment.
 The project includes a controller board, a display board, and a relay board to handle switching and power management.

+Update 05.2025: Since lot of people said, it would be nice to have a Non-230V-Version, I started to develop the USB-C version of ENERGIS with USB PD Source functionality: [PDNode-600 Pro](https://github.com/DvidMakesThings/HW_PDNode-600-Pro)

 ## Hardware Development Phases
 | Phase                                | Status   |